WamdamProject/WaMDaM-software-ecosystem/README.md

 Demonstrate how WaMDaM enables systematic data query and comparisons across multiple different models and datasets.

 *  National and regional used data Sources with a focus on the Bear River Watershed, USA
-*  Six basic uses cases, their SQL script, results, and discussion
+*  Four basic uses cases, their SQL script, results, and discussion

 [9]:https://github.com/WamdamProject/WaMDaM_UseCases